-What’s great is that some hosting plans come with both web hosting and email hosting included, so you can have both services for the price of one.
+What’s great is that some hosting plans come with both website server hosting and email hosting included, so you can have both services for the price of one.

 With scammers sending out so many fraudulent emails pretending to come from legitimate businesses, it’s easy to see why some customers become victims of fraud and staff fall for internal-mail-related phishing attacks.
 One way to protect your customers, indeed, anyone your company communicates with by email, including internal recipients, is to use email security certificates.
 These encrypt email and attachments to ensure that hackers cannot intercept or tamper with them, and they also verify that the sender is who they purport to be and not a fraudster using a fake email address.